The 2 types of climate risk and how DR teams can prepare

 Transitional risk

 Transitional risk is the potential for adverse consequences organizations might face when adapting to the impacts of climate change.
-It can also be the transition to a new system with the goal of reducing, mitigating, or avoiding the impacts of climate change.
+It can also be the transition to a new system with the goal of reducing, mitigating or avoiding the impacts of climate change.

-For example, transitioning to a carbon-free energy grid to combat climate change can have adverse consequences on an organization, despite the benefits it may afford for the environment.
+For example, transitioning to a carbon-free energy grid to combat climate change can have adverse consequences on an organization, despite the benefits it can afford for the environment.
 Businesses must consider this risk equally with physical risk to ensure the organization's stability over time.

 Transitional risk can be further broken down into market, policy/legal, reputational and technological risks.